aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 ![nested-stack-architecture](/60-setting-up-nested-stack/ns-architecture.png)

 You will find the working directory in `code/60-setting-up-nested-stack/01-working directory`.
-You should copy/paste lab code there.
+In the rest of this lab you should add your code to the templates here.

 You can find the working solution in `code/60-setting-up-nested-stack/02-solution`.
 You can reference this against your code.